Singleton Class in Java

 - Lazy Instantiation: The object creation is done according to the requirement.

 Implementation: Let us brief how the singleton class varies from the normal class in java.
 Here the difference is in terms of instantiation as for normal class we use constructor, whereas for singleton class we use getInstance() method which we will be peeking out in example 1 as depicted below.
 In general, in order to avoid confusion, we may also use the class name as method name while defining this method which will be as depicted in example 2 below as follows.

 Hashcode of x is 558638686 Hashcode of y is 558638686 Hashcode of z is 558638686 Three objects point to the same memory location on the heap i.e, to the same object

-In a singleton class, when we first-time call getInstance() method, it creates an object of the class with name single_instance and return it to the variable.
+In a singleton class, when we first-time call the getInstance() method, it creates an object of the class with the name single_instance and returns it to the variable.
 Since single_instance is static, it is changed from null to some object.
-Next time, if we try to call getInstance() method, since single_instance is not null, it is returned to the variable, instead of instantiating the Singleton class again.
+Next time, if we try to call the getInstance() method since single_instance is not null, it is returned to the variable, instead of instantiating the Singleton class again.
 This part is done by if condition.

 Now we are done with covering all aspects of example 1 and have implemented the same, now we will be implementing Singleton class with method name as that of the class name.